U.S. Department of Transportation

 (2) Algorithms for control of autonomous vehicle based on visual input.

 (3) Results from comparison between driver performance and autonomous vehicle during "drive-off."|

 Product Type(s): Research report, Techbrief

-Description: The products are a technical report on development, conduct, and results of human factors study, and description of algorithms used to control autonomous vehicle using visual information.
+Description: The products include a technical report on development, conduct, and results of human factors study, and a description of algorithms used to control autonomous vehicle using visual information.